Taking Children into Temporary Custody

 When a CFTM is scheduled to discuss whether the children can remain safely in the custody of one or both parents, the CSW must make contact with the warrant desk to determine whether to begin proceedings to request a removal order or other court order.

-If a child has been taken into temporary custody and it is determined that the child should be released back to the custody of one or both parents before the Detention Hearing, ARA approval is required.
+If a child has been taken into temporary custody and it is determined that the child should be released back to the custody of one or both parents before the Detention/Initial Hearing, ARA approval is required.

 Temporary Custody by Law Enforcement